hsh803/vocabulary-note/README.md

 # Vocabulary note

-1. Programming languages: HTML, CSS, Javascript, Node.js, Express
+1. Languages: HTML, CSS, Javascript, SQL
+2. Techniques: Node.js, Express, MySQL
 2. Tools: Visual Design Code
 3. Description: This application is programmed to create, read, update, delete the data from the database(MySQL) connected to web server.
 In the app, you can create your own vocabulary note by adding editing, deleting words.